 Leading Hands That Should Check-Call

-The most consistent leak I have encountered live and online, and at a variety of stakes, is when an out of position (OOP) player leads into the preflop aggressor (PFA) with middle pair-type hands.
-The sort of hands that should really be check/calling.
+The most consistent leak I have encountered live and online, and at a variety of stakes, is when an out-of-position (OOP) player leads into the preflop aggressor (PFA) with middle pair-type hands.
+The sort of hands that should really be check-calling.
 This occurs on boards where leading is usually not a thing.
 Many years ago, this action was mostly taken by players who flopped a very strong hand like a set and wanted to take the betting lead, but nowadays, it is consistently associated with medium-strength hands, at least in my experience.

 So, for example, we’re playing a $1/$2 game.
 UTG has opened, the BB has called, the flop is AT2r and the BB leads out for $6 with what eventually turns out to be T9o.